wendyverdonk93/docs/content/integrations/accounting and bookkeeping/AFAS/_index.md

 ### AFAS Software Import MultiSafepay

-If you would like to import a MultiSafapay accountant export, we would like to kindly ask you to visit our partner's website.
+If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website.
 [AFAS Software](https://www.afas.nl/contact) will assist you directly in this.

 ### Accountant Report Export